41st Session of the IOC Executive Council

 The Co-chairman of the Working Group on the Future of IOC, Dr Savi Narayanan (Canada), will introduce this item.
 The Working Group on the Future of IOC, at its First Session (Paris, France, 19–20 February 2008) confirmed that the current IOC mandate is appropriate and that the existing IOC mandate, as stated in its Statutes (Article 2), as amended in 1999, and its current Medium-Term Strategy provide a positive starting point for assessing long-term trends that may affect the IOC and constitute a flexible institutional mechanism enabling the IOC to adapt to emerging trends in oceanography and to respond to Member States’ priorities in a timely manner.
 It also agreed that the future of IOC should be based on the premise that the IOC will remain, and should be reinforced, within UNESCO.
 The Working Group recommended that IOC should look for an enhanced role within UNESCO in terms of intersectoral cooperation, based on its strong technical expertise in ocean sciences, ocean services and capacity-development.
 It did not reach any consensus on options for a more independent IOC outside UNESCO.
 DECISION 4.1.1: The Executive Council will be invited to: (i) consider the recommendations of the IOC Working Group on the Future of IOC, as well as the short-term list of actions it adopted; (ii) submit its conclusions thereon to the Assembly for consideration at its 25th Session (2009); (iii) seek, for consideration by the Assembly, as appropriate, the necessary legal advice, including an examination of the Working Group’s recommendations by the UNESCO Office of International Standards and Legal Affairs, and by the IOC Advisory Body of Experts on the Law of the Sea (IOC/ABE-LOS) at its 9th session (2009).

-IOC/EC-XLI/Inf.1 (version 3.0): Statement from Partner Organizations IOC/Future-I comments Japan: Final comments by Japan on the Report of the first meeting of the Working Group on the future of the IOC IOC/Future-I comments Portugal: Final comments by Portugal on the Report of the first meeting of the Working Group on the future of the IOC IOC/Future-I/3: IOC Working Group on the Future of IOC, UNESCO, Paris, 19-20 February 2008 Presentation: Future of IOC
+IOC/EC-XLI/Inf.1 (version 3.0): Statement from Partner Organizations IOC/Future-I comments Japan: Final comments by Japan on the Report of the first meeting of the Working Group on the future of the IOC IOC/Future-I comments Portugal: Final comments by Portugal on the Report of the first meeting of the Working Group on the future of the IOC IOC/Future-I/3: Report of the IOC Working Group on the Future of IOC, UNESCO, Paris, 19-20 February 2008 Presentation: Presentation on the Future of IOC at the 41st session of IOC Executive Council, 24 June 2008

 The Fiftieth Anniversary of the Intergovernmental Oceanographic Commission of UNESCO